Why Teach the Holocaust

 - The Holocaust has become a central cultural theme.
 This is reflected in media representation and popular culture.
 Holocaust education can offer students accurate historical knowledge and critical thinking skills needed to understand and evaluate these manifestations.

-Source: THC Education working group 2002
+Source: Commission Education working group, 2002